New to Telerik Reporting? Download free 30-day trial

 4. Add in the same way also the RESX file of the report definition.

 If you add SubReport or NavigatToReport Action to your CLR reports in Visual Studio Report Designer and select TypeReportSource suggested by the Wizard, it will include a reference to the corresponding .NET Framework ReportLibrary Report Class.
-You need to make sure the AssemblyQualifiedName is identical also when resolved from the .NET Core ClassLibrary project, or to correct it manually.
-Otherwise, you may recieve an exception for Invalid report type.
+You need to make sure the AssemblyQualifiedName is identical when resolved from the .NET ClassLibrary project or correct it manually.
+Otherwise, you may receive an exception for Invalid report type.

 See Also